Before

 Graph-anchored segmentation

-Accounts are segmented by regulatory standing, recovery probability, borrower profile, and collateral quality — simultaneously, at scale.
+Accounts are segmented by regulatory standing, recovery probability, borrower profile, and collateral quality - at scale.

 03

-The agent selects representative samples and performs deep file analysis — surfacing behavioural traits, compliance gaps, and risk indicators.
+The agent selects representative samples and performs deep file analysis, surfacing behavioural traits and risk indicators.

 04

-Drawing on historical outcomes and the regulatory model, the agent derives an indicative portfolio value with a full reasoning trail.
+Drawing on historical outcomes and the regulatory model, the agent derives a valuation with a full reasoning trail.

-The hidden risk: regulatory drift and the cost of static models
+Regulatory drift and the cost of static models.

 In NPA markets, the firms that consistently overpay are almost never the ones with bad analysts.
 They are the ones whose evaluation frameworks have quietly fallen behind the regulatory environment.
 Regulatory drift is silent, accumulative, and expensive - and it is the specific failure mode that a purely data-trained model cannot detect.